eliasdejong/viperlith/docs/HTML_STREAMING.md

 - Brotli streaming compression over SSE: keeps the compression window for the duration of the stream

 An HTTP SSE response is kept open and we keep streaming HTML over it to the client.
 In practice, even when continuously re-sending the entire HTML page, no extra bytes are transmitted over the wire unless something changes.
 Over time, the bandwidth converges on only the **delta** of the page content.
 Idiomorph ensures we only touch the real DOM where necessary.

+## Why Polling Is Bad
+The out-of-bounds discussion has answered the question of "which parts do we update?".
+Answer: the entire page.
+Now we shift to "**when** do we send updates?".

+Let's attack some underlying assumptions first.
+Namely, who is in charge of page updates?
+1. **The client**: should it poll the server for information?
+2. **The server**: "push" updates to the client as they become available

+Spoiler alert: **The answer is 2**

+To understand why, consider this: Who owns the application state?
+The answer of course, is the server.
+This is also the party who knows when it is appropriate to send an update i.e. if the application state changed.
+It owns the state, so therefore it knows.
+The client doesn't "know" anything.
+It just connected via a URL and received a "view" in the form of a webpage.

+It sounds simple: only send when you actually have something to send.
+But it's also more efficient in terms of network traffic, battery life and latency.
+When an update occurs, you can send it immediately.
+No need for a client to poll and "find out" that a resource has become outdated.

+So how to push?
+That is the question.
+There happens to be a great mechanism in the browser for this that we can use: **Server-Sent Events**.

 This brings us to...